Table of Contents

 Lifestyle Support for Thyroid Health

-- Gentle Movement: Walking or gentle stretching can help "pump" fluid through your lymphatic system and improve circulation, reducing the pooling of fluid in your legs.
+- Gentle Movement: Walking helps "pump" fluid through the lymphatic system and improves circulation.

-- Salt Management: While you shouldn't cut out salt entirely (the thyroid needs some iodine, often found in salt), avoiding highly processed, high-sodium foods can reduce the osmotic pressure that keeps water in your tissues.
+- Salt Management: Avoid highly processed, high-sodium foods to reduce the pressure that keeps water in tissues.

 Conclusion

-Does an underactive thyroid cause water retention?
-The answer is a clear yes.
-By slowing down your circulation, affecting your kidney function, and causing a buildup of water-attracting molecules in your tissues, hypothyroidism creates the perfect environment for "mystery" swelling and puffiness.
+An underactive thyroid causes water retention by slowing circulation, hindering kidney function, and causing a buildup of water-attracting molecules.
+This creates the perfect conditions for puffiness and swelling.

 FAQ